 - and tasted both God’s good word and the powers of the coming age

-- For the land which drank the rain that often comes upon it and produces useful forage for those who tilled it partakes in a blessing from God.
+- For the land which drank the rain often coming upon it and producing forage useful for the benefit of those men for whom it’s also tilled partakes of a blessing from God.

-- But the land bearing thorns and thistles is worthless and near a curse, the end of which is burning.
+- But the land bearing thorns and thistles is worthless and near a curse, the end of which leads into burning.

-- But beloved, we were – and are – convinced of better things concerning you, and of you having salvation, even though we speak like this.
+- But beloved, we are *convinced of better things concerning you, and of you having salvation, even though we speak like this.

-- For God isn’t unjust, so as to overlook your work and the preference that you showed toward His name, having served the saints and still serving them.
+- For God isn’t unjust, so as to overlook your work and the ^love that you showed toward His name, having served the saints and still serving them.

 - Now we yearn for each of you to show the same diligent zeal toward the full assurance of the hope until the end,

-- so you might not become dull, but might become imitators of the men who through faith and patience are inheriting the promises.
+- so you might not become dull, but imitators of the men inheriting the promises through faith and patience.